Getting Started with Chalk

 chalk insert ls

-On submission of new chalks, your server should now report:
+On submission of new chalks, the server logs should once again report:

 curl http://127.0.0.1:8585/chalks | jq